Monthly Archives: December 2011

-Here's a way to take a good thing and make it better...at least in my opinion.
-I don't have any blue cheese haters in my group of friends (I simply ask them to fill out a simple form with food likes and dislikes--only kidding), so this is a big hit whenever I serve it.
-When you want a show-stopping main course to serve with a great bottle of red wine, I don't think you can do any better than this recipe.
-Now, if you have friends who are challenged (if not offended!) by blue cheese, make the Rib Roast au Jus instead.
-Remember, than unless you get your hands on USDA Grade Prime meat, which is unlikely unless you have ordered it well ahead from the best butcher in town, it isn't really Prime Rib Roast.
-You are probably roasting a Choice Grade cut, and that is just fine.
+Here’s a way to take a good thing and make it better.
+I don’t have any blue cheese haters in my group of frequent dinner guests, so this is a big hit whenever I serve it.
+When you want a show-stopping main course to serve with a great bottle of red wine, I don’t think you […]

-My friend Bruce Aidells wrote a great book on cooking with beer (look for a used copy), and he asked me to come up with a contribution.
 I offered this stout gingerbread, and the recipe now makes an annual appearance on my Christmas baking list.
 The caramel notes in the stout work beautifully with the molasses and brown sugar.
 It keeps forever…but it doesn’t last more than a couple of days in our house.
 Make it as a single cake, and it is a perfect addition to a holiday potluck.
-Bake it in individual mini-Bundt pans and they are terrific gifts.
-One tip that I have recently learned that I want to pass on: Never put a Bundt pan on a baking sheet for baking.
-The inner tube must get hot to bake the cake properly, and the baking sheet would block the heat.

-Yesterday, when I was on Martha Stewart Radio with my buddy Sandy Gluck, the subject of meatball lasagna came up.
+When I was on Martha Stewart Radio with my buddy Sandy Gluck, the subject of meatball lasagna came up.
 What makes Christmas meatball different is that the ground meat not simply added to the sauce, but rolled into small meatballs first.
 I hadn’t made it since testing for I LOVE MEATBALLS, and my mouth started to water as I described the recipe.
-Now, I have already planned my Christmas dinner (roast pork of some kind), but I will find room for this delectable pasta on the table sometime during the holiday week.